marianalreis/jogoIndividual/README.md

 II.
 Em JavaScript, a herança é implementada através da palavra-chave `extends`.

-✅) As duas afirmações são verdadeiras, e a segunda justifica a primeira.
+a) As duas afirmações são verdadeiras, e a segunda justifica a primeira.

-b) As duas afirmações são verdadeiras, mas a segunda não justifica a primeira.
+✅) As duas afirmações são verdadeiras, mas a segunda não justifica a primeira.

 c) A primeira afirmação é verdadeira, e a segunda é falsa.